simayasar/simayasar.github.io/_pages/about.md

 ---
-## Abstract
+<small><em>
 This post explains how large language models (LLMs) can be adapted to specialized domains such as biology and chemistry.
 Tag‑LLM enables general-purpose LLMs to handle domain-specific tasks using only input-level tags (domain and task tags), without changing the model’s architecture.
 This lightweight approach offers high performance at low cost and strong zero-shot generalization.
+</em></small>

-## Who Should Read This?
+<small><em>**Who Should Read This?**</em></small>

+<small><em>
 This post is useful for:

-Students new to machine learning and deep learning
+- Students new to machine learning and deep learning

-Researchers interested in LLM applications in biology, chemistry, or medicine
+- Researchers interested in LLM applications in biology, chemistry, or medicine

-Engineers who want to solve scientific tasks without training models from scratch
+- Engineers who want to solve scientific tasks without training models from scratch
+</em></small>

 ## Introduction